yeanca/HNGi7/README.txt

 # HNGi7
+Hi everyone,

-My name is Adyinka Adedapo.
+My name is Adeyinka Adedapo.
 I am a UI Designer.
 At the moment I am an intern at HNGi7.